-- to distribute content that you don’t have the right to, which is illegal, or which violates any of the principles above.
+- to distribute information and content that you don’t have the right to, which is illegal, or which violates any of the principles above.

-- to build a competitive product or service, or build a product or service using similar ideas, features, functions or graphics of our platform or services.
+- to build a competitive product or service, or build a product or service using similar ideas, features, functions or graphics of our websites, partner portal, apps or services.

-- to copy any ideas, features, functions or graphics of our platform or services.
+- to copy any ideas, features, functions or graphics of our websites, partner portal, apps or services.

-- to determine whether our platform or services are within the scope of any patent.
+- to determine whether our websites, partner portal, apps or services are within the scope of any patent.

-- to monitor their availability, performance of functionality, or for any other benchmarking or competitive purpose.
+- to monitor any of their availability, performance of functionality, or for any other benchmarking or competitive purpose.

 - attempt to gain access to, or decipher transmission to or from, any equipment or database running any of them other than in lawful use of them.

-- infringe any of our, our licensors or users’ rights in our websites, apps, platform or services, their content or any associated software, or any third-party software.
+- infringe any of our, our licensors or users’ rights in our websites, partner portal, apps or services, their information or content or any associated software, or any third-party software.

-- copy, modify, translate, create derivative copies of, frame, mirror, republish, download, display, transmit or distribute all or any part of our websites, apps, platform or services in whole in any form or be any means (or attempting to do any of those things).
+- copy, modify, translate, create derivative copies of, frame, mirror, republish, download, display, transmit or distribute all or any part of our websites, partner portal, apps or services in whole in any form or be any means (or attempting to do any of those things).